AP0L0N/TestApp/README.md

 Simple Bank app that saves and displays users transactions

 ## Setup
-⋅⋅* import the database/structure.sql to your database ⋅⋅* copy the .env.example to .env and add your database settings
+1. import the database/structure.sql to your database
+1. copy the .env.example to .env and add your database settings

 ## Run
 example run; using this command in terminal: php -r 'include "index.php";' either update index.php to use specific methods of the Bank object or update the terminal command.

-## Available commands are
+## Available commands are:
-⋅⋅* randomize
-⋅⋅* balance
-⋅⋅* transactions
-⋅⋅* dailyTransactions
-⋅⋅* negativeBalance
+* Bank::randomize()
+* Bank::balance()
+* Bank::transactions()
+* Bank::dailyTransactions(4)
+* Bank::negativeBalance()

 # HTML Post Message
 Simple test app that handles dispatching and handling of events between the iframe and parent document.
-⋅⋅* The iframe dispatches the event when the hover over DIV elements with class .square occur, ⋅⋅* parent document listens for that same events and handles it
+1. The iframe dispatches the event when the hover over DIV elements with class .square occur,
+1. parent document listens for that same events and handles it